-Idgah maidan case: Would Muslims be allowed to celebrate festivals on Hindu ground? asks Waqf Board
+Idgah maidan case: No Ganeshotsav on ground as Supreme Court orders status quo

 “Since Ganesh Chaturthi is a religious function of another religious committee, it can’t be allowed to celebrate in the Idgah-maidan,” the board said.
 “Any cultural functions of national importance are allowed.
 Would a Muslim community member be allowed to celebrate in a Hindu religious ground ever?”

-The state Waqf board had approached the Supreme Court against the plans to allow Ganeshotsav celebrations on the ground, The Indian Express reported.
-Waqf counsel Kapil Sibal on August 29 sought an urgent hearing into the matter, informing a bench headed by Chief Justice of India Lalit that “unnecessary tensions will be created”, if it was not taken up immediately.

-On Tuesday, Chief Justice of India UU Lalit formed a three-judge bench to hear the petition challenging the Karnataka High Court order that allowed Ganeshotsav celebrations on the ground, Live Law reported.

-The Waqf Board argued that while it did not have problems with any cultural events on the ground, they are not comfortable with religious ceremonies.
-However, Solictor General Tushar Mehta said that Ganeshotsav will take place on the Idgah maidan since Karnataka government has permitted it.
+However, Solictor General Tushar Mehta said that Ganeshotsav will take place on the ground since the Karnataka government has permitted it.